nrv-framework/NRV/docs/examples/example_3.rst

 **Warning**

- - *some fascicle parameters (Length, diame) cannot be modified if footprints are calculated*.
+ - *Some fascicle parameters (length, diameters) cannot be modified if footprints are calculated*.

 ::